vsaarinen/hacks-hackers-20151026/README.md

 # Presentation: Building the flow of refugees to Europe visualization

 A presentation about building a [visualization](http://lucify.com/the-flow-towards-europe/) about the European refugee crisis.
+The presentation illustrates the choices and dead ends encountered along the way.
 Built using [Reveal.js](https://github.com/hakimel/reveal.js/).

 ### Authors